slacgismo/gismo-cloud-deploy/README.md

 ##### Debug mode

-The following instruction ask you to selec deubg mode.
-If you are a developer who like to debug this project.
-You can type `yes`, otherwise type `no`.
+The following instruction asks you to select debug mode.
+Suppose you are a developer who likes to debug this project.
+You can type `yes`; otherwise, type `no`.
 The default answer is `no`.

 ```bash
 Run debug mode through SSH?
 If `no`, an following instructions will help you to create a run-files command and execute it. (default answer:no)